Frank McIntyre (military officer): In retirement

 Following retirement Gen. McIntyre served for several years as the Philippine trade commissioner in Washington and lived on Massachusetts Avenue.
 In this role he lobbied on behalf of the islands' interests.
 He later purchased and maintained a home in Montgomery, Alabama on South Hull Street, from which he helped oversee the large plantation, cotton business, and real estate interests of his older brothers Jim and John McIntyre, who established McIntyre Brothers in 1878.
-The main plantation, named Killybegs after the ancestral hometown, is located in Ramer, Montgomery County, Alabama.
-Formerly 7600 acres, over 1500 acres remain in the McIntyre family as of 2022.
+The main plantation, named "Killybegs" after the ancestral hometown, is located in Ramer, Montgomery County, Alabama.
+At its zenith the property comprised 7600 contiguous acres.
+Approximately 1500 acres of Killybegs remain in the McIntyre family as of 2026.

 Personal life

-He was married in 1892 in Dallas to the former Marie Dennett, a native of New Orleans who grew up primarily in Texas.
+McIntyre was married in 1892 in Dallas to the former Marie Dennett, a native of New Orleans who grew up primarily in Texas.
 Marie Dennett was the daughter of James Wilson Dennett (1831–1888) a native of Huntsville, Alabama, and Marie Dufilho Dennett, who was from an old New Orleans Creole family.
-James Dennett was an assistant quartermaster for the Confederacy in New Orleans prior to the Federals taking the city in 1862.
-Marie's great-grandfather Christoval Toledano (1790–1869) was a sugar merchant and the son of Don Manuel Toledano y Valenzuela (1763–1806), a Spanish military official who arrived in New Orleans in the 1790s.
+James Dennett was an assistant quartermaster for the Confederacy in New Orleans prior to the Federals taking the city in 1862, and then served in similar roles primarily in East Tennessee and SW Virginia for the remainder of the war.
+Marie's maternal great-grandfather Christoval Toledano (1790–1869) was a sugar merchant and the son of Manuel Toledano y Valenzuela (1763–1806), a Spanish military official who arrived in New Orleans in the 1790s.
 Christoval served in Plauche's Battalion in the War of 1812 and fought at the Battle of New Orleans.
 In the 1850s he built the Tullis-Toledano Manor for his second wife.
 The McIntyres were the parents of six children, who grew up primarily in Washington, DC: Frank Jr. James, Edward, Margaret, Marie, and Nora.
 James continued the military tradition established by his father and retired as a major general in the United States Air Force.
 He served as the legislative liaison for the Air Force to Congress in the late 1940s, and is credited with helping establish the Air Force as an independent branch of the military through his efforts to help pass the National Security Act of 1947.
 McIntyre's descendants include great-grandsons David and Tom Gardner, co-founders of The Motley Fool, and great-granddaughter Georgena Terry, the pioneering women's bicycle designer who founded Terry Precision Cycling.
+In 2025 Terry was inducted into the U.S. Bicycling Hall of Fame for her achievements.